 How Do You Spot a Drone at Night?

 There are two things you need to look out for when you’re suspecting a drone is in your area beyond daytime: lights and sounds.
+To help you spot drones click here for good binocular options or go here for excellent night time googles.

 Check Out the Lights

 When you can’t make out the outline of a flying object, the lights it comes with can help you determine if it’s a drone.
 Prosumer drones, like DJI and Syma, are equipped with a native lighting system.
 You may know them as navigation lights.
 The other, which the Federal Aviation Administration (FAA) requires, is referred to as anti-collision lights.
+A drone that is legally operating at night will display both types of lights– navigation lights and anti-collision lights.

 To distinguish between the two, consider the regularity and the color of light.